-03330 139 797 within one working day.
-However, wherever possible, contact with the LADO will be made immediately as they will then advise on how to proceed and whether the matter requires Police involvement.
-This will include advice on speaking to pupils and parents and HR.
-The school does not carry out any investigation before speaking to the LADO.
-11. Promoting positive mental health and resilience in school Positive mental health is the concern of the whole community and we recognise that schools play a key part in this.
-Our school wants to develop the emotional wellbeing and resilience of all pupils and staff, as well as provide specific support for those with additional needs.
-We understand that there are risk factors which increase someone's vulnerability and protective factors that can promote or strengthen resiliency.
-The more risk factors present in an individual's life, the more protective factors or supportive interventions are required to counter balance and promote further growth of resilience.
-It is vital that we work in partnership with parents to support the well-being of our pupils.
-Parents should share any concerns about the well-being of their child with school, so appropriate support and interventions can be identified and implemented.
-12. Use of reasonable force The term 'reasonable force' covers a broad range of actions used by staff that involve a degree of physical contact to control or restrain children.
+Be Respectful Be Ready Be Resilient Be Responsible Be Resourceful Be Reflective Be Remarkable 12.
+Use of reasonable force The term 'reasonable force' covers a broad range of actions used by staff that involve a degree of physical contact to control or restrain children.
 There are circumstances when it is appropriate for staff to use reasonable force to safeguard children and young people, such as guiding a child to safety or breaking up a fight.
 'Reasonable' means using no more force than is needed.
 Our school works in accordance with statutory and local guidance on the use of reasonable force (see section 2) and recognises that where intervention is required, it should always be considered in a safeguarding context.
-13. Whistleblowing Whistleblowing is 'making a disclosure in the public interest' and occurs when a worker (or member of the wider school community) raises a concern about danger or illegality that affects others, for example pupils in the school or members of the public.
-15 | Page Author: Jo Barclay, Safeguarding Manager for Schools and Early Years

-All staff members are made aware of the duty to raise concerns about the attitude or actions of staff in line with the school's Code of Conduct / Whistleblowing policy.
-We want everyone to feel able to report any child protection / safeguarding concerns.
-However, for members of staff who feel unable to raise these concerns internally, they can call the the NSPCC whistleblowing helpline on: 0800 028 0285 (line is available from 8:00 AM to 8:00 PM, Monday to Friday) or email: help@nspcc.org.uk.
+13. Whistleblowing All members of staff and the wider school community should be able to raise concerns about poor or unsafe practice and feel confident any concern will be taken seriously by the school leadership team.
+We have 'whistleblowing' procedures in place and these are available in the school Whistleblowing Policy.
+However, for any member of staff who feels unable to raise concerns internally, or where they feel their concerns have not been addressed, they may contact the MSPCC whistleblowing helpline on: 0800 028 0285 (line is available from 8:00 AM to 8:00 PM, Monday to Friday) or by email at: help@nspcc.org.uk.
 Parents or others in the wider school community with concerns can contact the NSPCC general helpline on: 0808 800 5000 (24 hour helpline) or email: help@nspcc.org.uk.
-Author: Jo Barclay, Safeguarding Manager for Schools and Early Years

-Appendix A: Children and Families Hub flow chart Children and Families Hub Partner Access Map (Mon-Thurs 8.45-5.30pm Fri 8.45-4.30pm) Out of Hours Tel no: 0345 606 1212
+Appendix A: Children and Families Hub flow chart

-Author: Jo Barclay, Safeguarding Manager for Schools and Early Years
+17 | Page Author: Jo Barclay, Safeguarding Manager for Schools and Early Years